-Entitlements in a claim for extension of time
+What are the Entitlements in a Claim for Extension of Time

 From the contractor's point of view, approving the extension of the schedule is usually only half of what it wants to achieve.
 Time costs money and that is what most claims effectively are about.
 But what are these costs?